How Art Therapy Works in Substance Abuse Treatment

 Art Therapy Doesn’t Require Artistic Talent

 You may be dissuaded to enter art therapy during substance abuse treatment if you do not have a flair for art.
 However, you do not need to be artistic to benefit from art therapy.
 No one is going to judge you on the quality of your artwork.
-The focus is on what your art says about you and your thought process, and how this knowledge can be applied in your substance abuse treatment.
+The focus is on what your art says about you and your thought process, and how this knowledge can be applied in your drug or alcohol abuse treatment.

 Even though art therapy doesn’t require you to possess any artistic talent, the sessions may bring out the hidden artist in you – you may surprise yourself with your ability to express yourself artistically.
 Art therapy can even help you discover novel things about yourself that you may not have known before.

-As you continue art therapy as part of your substance abuse treatment, you will be able to chart your progress.
+As you continue art therapy as part of your addiction treatment, you will be able to chart your progress.
 Your art will speak for your improved state.
 Some of the first artwork produced by you will express anger, fear, frustration, and confusion, but as you go forward, your paintings will tone down as you find healthier ways to express yourself.